ssergs82/NoPauseOnYoutube/readme.md

 # NoPauseOnYoutube chrome extension

-This is a chrome extension for automatic click on Continue button on Youtube, so no pause when play video
+This is a chrome extension for automatic click on Continue button on Youtube, so no pause when play video or when unacceptable content message appear

 # Notes